“Sowers” is the first part of the performance-diptych devoted to the topic of physical and mental work.

 The first part of the project was created in spring of 2020 during the pandemic is an artistic reflection of the process of creation and informed development of the individual in which the act of sowing is represented as a ritual action.
-Sowing as a kind of peasant labor causes historical associations with heavy, ungrateful, “slave” work for the majority of Russians.
+Sowing as a kind of peasant labor causes historical associations with heavy, ungrateful, “slave” work.
 Weld Queen offers to look at the process of work as such from the different side to assess its effectiveness at the moment and to track the results after a while.
 Sowers scatter the invisible “nothing” or “something” that gives the viewer the opportunity for personal interpretation: what meanings, ideas, trends were “sown” during the “catastrophe”?
 Were they or “nothing” will remain nothing?

 The performance took place on the roof of Weld Queen’s workshop the endless factory fields reflecting the main vector of the artist’s attention: broadcasting through art social issues of interest to her.
 The performance is accompanied by the recorded sounds of a functioning workshop on the same roof, in the same act of sowing, interspersed with the cries of birds, the rustle of leaves and the sound of rain containing a symbiosis of industrial and natural principles.